Glenbrook Square: Anchors

 Glenbrook's current anchors are Macy's, JCPenney, and Barnes & Noble, with one currently unused space under redevelopment and a second lot under redevelopment.
 L.S.
 Ayres (now Macy's) is one of Glenbrook Square's original anchors, in continuous operation since the mall's opening.
 The building for JCPenney was added in the 1976 expansion.
 An A&P grocery store was also an original tenant.
 It closed when A&P left Fort Wayne in the 1970s, and in 2007 the Barnes & Noble store opened in that area (it was converted from several smaller stores).

 Sears also opened simultaneously with the mall.
 It closed in 2018, and the building was demolished in summer 2019.
 New York-based Seritage SRC Finance LLC planned to build a new building at the location, attached to the Glenbrook Square building.
 Announced tenants included Dave & Buster's, HomeGoods, and Portillo's, and more were expected to be announced later, opening in 2020.
-Although construction was halted due to the Covid-19 Pandemic.
+However, construction was halted due to the COVID-19 pandemic.
 It was later announced that Dave & Buster's would not be expanding to the location.

 Another anchor (now unused) was added in the 1981 expansion, which originally hosted a Hudson's (later Marshall Field's).
 In 2004 Marshall Field's was bought by May Co., which also owned the L.S.
 Ayres anchor.
-They closed the Marshall Field's anchor in 2005, and on December 12, 2007 the company (which by then had merged with Federated Department Stores and been renamed Macy's, Inc.) sold the vacant store back to GGP for $1 million.
+They closed the Marshall Field's anchor in 2005, and on December 12, 2007, the company (which by then had merged with Federated Department Stores and been renamed Macy's, Inc.) sold the vacant store back to GGP for $1 million.
 For a few years the space was used for temporary retailers such as Glowgolf, a fashion show sponsored by local Christian radio station WLAB Star 88.3, and a Habitat for Humanity gift-wrapping station and display of Department 56 houses that operated during several holiday seasons.
-Carson's anchored the space from 2013 until it closed on August 31, 2018 due their parent company, The Bon-Ton Stores, going out of business.
+Carson's anchored the space from 2013 until it closed on August 31, 2018, due their parent company, The Bon-Ton Stores, going out of business.
 At the same time as the store closings, Brookfield and Seritage Growth Properties put plans in place to renovate the former Carson's and Sears spaces, respectively.

-On August 8, 2019, Japanese firm Round One Entertainment announced that they would be opening in the former Carson's in 2021 as part of a larger expansion plan in the United States.
-Round1 will feature bowling, karaoke, arcade games, and food.
-Despite similar products, Round1 is a family-oriented concept whereas Dave & Buster's is focused on adults.
+On August 8, 2019, Japanese firm Round One Entertainment had announced that they would be opening in the former Carson's in 2021, but plans were later scrapped.